 University of Pennsylvania

-Many colleges have a separate section just for Early Decision or Early Action applications.
+Many colleges have a separate section just for early decision or early action applications.
 This page typically lists special deadlines for early decision, including the last ACT or SAT test date.
-If not, there is usually a page with overall application dates and deadlines.
-Check out the page I found for Pomona below:
+If you can't find the deadlines on this page, however, you might instead be able to find a page with overall application dates and deadlines.

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: